 The Eugenia Shrub, Eugenia Uniflora, also known as Surinam Cherry, can serve as a quick and easy privacy hedge solution.
 Gaining up to 4 feet (1 m.) per year, in tropical regions it can grow in excess of 25 feet (8 m.) tall.
-In U.S. hardiness zones 10-11 the shrub averages 8 to 20 feet (2-6 m.) tall.
+In U.S. hardiness zones 10 and 11 the shrub averages 8 to 20 feet (2-6 m.) tall.
 Some of the many varieties of Eugenia are part of the genus syzygium paniculatum family.
 Most varieties produce an edible cherry.

 Eugenia, a broadleaf evergreen shrub also sometimes called brush cherry, is native to South America and is grown in many other warm regions.
 With its bronzy leaves and small, fragrant, white flowers this plant’s long taproot helps make it drought resistant.
 Continue reading to learn about growing Eugenia shrubs as privacy hedges, as well as Eugenia hedge care.